 Hailed by The Times (London) as “a master icon maker” with a “maverick imagination, fearless structural sense and meticulous ear,” 2013-2014 Featured Composer Michael Daugherty is one of the most commissioned, performed and recorded composers on the American concert scene today.
 Known for music rich with American cultural allusions, Daugherty’s extensive compositional output encompasses the orchestral, band and chamber repertory.
-In September 2013, the New Century Chamber Orchestra will take an in-depth look at Daugherty’s engaging solo and chamber works, ranging from Viva for solo violin, performed by Nadja Salerno-Sonnenberg, to Sing Sing J.Edgar Hoover and Elvis Everywhere for string quartet and tape.
-The ensemble will premiere Daugherty’s Concerto for Violin, written especially for Nadja, in November 2013.
+In September 2013, New Century presented a program of Daugherty’s solo and chamber works, ranging from Viva for solo violin, performed by Nadja Salerno-Sonnenberg, to Elvis Everywhere for string quartet and tape.
+The ensemble premiered Daugherty’s Fallingwater, inspired by Frank Lloyd Wright, in November 2013.

 The 2011-2012 Featured Composer, Ellen Taaffe Zwilich, was the first female recipient of the Pulitzer Prize in Music and was named to the first Composer’s Chair in the history of Carnegie Hall.
 At a time when musical offerings are more varied than ever before, few composers have emerged with a musical voice as unique as Ms. Zwilich.
 As The New York Times warmly noted, “She writes in an idiosyncratic style that, without ostentation or gimmickry, is always recognizably hers.”
 A prolific composer in virtually all media, Ms. Zwilich’s works have been performed by most of the leading American orchestras and by major ensembles abroad.
 New Century presented her Prologue and Variations in December 2011 and a world premiere violin concerto, Commedia dell’Arte, in May 2012.